opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 Searching for registries objects
 ********************************

-In the search box, to obtain only docker objects in the resultset use the "docker: " prefix.
+In the search box, to obtain only docker objects in the resultset use the ``docker:`` prefix.

 Using the registries
 --------------------

-The following usage examples exercize a "registry" OpenSVC service dedicated docker daemon.
+The following usage examples exercize a ``registry`` OpenSVC service dedicated docker daemon.
 All docker commands are wrapped by the service executable, so the communication socket to the docker daemon is set by the wrapper.

-All these examples, except "login %as_service%", are applicable to the unwrapped system's docker daemon.
+All these examples, except ``login %as_service%``, are applicable to the unwrapped system's docker daemon.

 Login as a user
 ***************